Post

 • AWS ACM: Certificate generation of my custom domain (playingaws.com)

-I wrote how I did it in this post: How to deploy a website with amplify hosting.
+I wrote how I did it in this post: How to deploy a website with AWS Amplify Hosting.

 And I complemented it with this one: How to add CI/CD to my CDK project.